 Identity State

-is represented by the hash of the roots of these three merkle trees.
+An Identity State is a hash of the roots of these three merkle trees.

 The identity state gets stored on-chain and represents the status of an identity at a certain point in time.